Explore the Balkans

 Szia!
 Welcome to Budapest, Hungary's vibrant capital.
 This city, split into two sides – Buda and Pest – sits right on the banks of the Danube River.
 Your adventure starts with a welcome meeting at 6 pm.
 After, maybe head out with your fellow travellers for dinner, then take a night walk along the Danube to see the buildings and bridges lit up in lights.
 Why not keep the night going in one of Budapest's ruin bars tonight, home to eclectic décor and a popular spot for a night out.

 This morning you’ll head to Belgrade – Serbia’s capital and one of the oldest cities in Europe.
 On the way, stop at Novi Sad on the banks of the Danube River.
-Head out on an orientation walk of the city with your local leader, then take a few hours to explore at your own pace.
+Head out on an orientation walk of the city with your leader, then take a few hours to explore at your own pace.
 Maybe head to the Petrovaradin Fortress, one of the most important landmarks in the city, and enjoy the view over the river.
 There are also some great restaurants and cafes at the fortress where you can stop for lunch or a coffee.
 Then, continue to your destination – sitting at the junction of the Sava and the Danube, Belgrade is an important intersection between Eastern and Western Europe.
 Enjoy some free time to explore the city’s wide boulevards and squares, the historic green heart of Kalemegdan Park and Kalemegdan Fortress, which has overlooked the river for centuries.
 In the evening, head down to Skadarska Street in the bohemian quarter of Skadarlija to sample some authentic local food and enjoy the lively atmosphere in a place where Orthodox churches vie for space next to nightclubs.
 (B)

 Travel through the countryside to Sarajevo this morning.
 The journey is long, so sit back and enjoy the scenery (and grab a window seat if you can!).
 Sarajevo is Bosnia and Herzegovina’s small but vibrant capital.
 The city often draws comparisons with Istanbul as a place that mixes east and west – dotted with minarets, mosques, bazaars and the aroma of coffee.
 When you arrive, maybe head on an optional guided tour to gain insight into the history and culture of the city and explore Bascarsija – Sarajevo's old bazaar.
 Tonight, maybe grab some of the local speciality – bosanski cevapi (local grilled and spiced meats).
 (B)